dfreeman/ember-ace/README.md

 ### Component Args

-See the application controller in this addon's dummy application for usage examples of several editor options.
+See the application controller in this addon's test application for usage examples of several editor options.

 - `@value: string`: the string value of the editor
 - `@update: (newValue: string) => void`: a callback invoked when the value of the editor changes